 The proliferation of legal entities in a global context, however, magnifies the need for a single registry for every legal entity.
 That is the only way for the General Counsel's office to have visibility into the entire structure.

 Centralizing global entity data requires gathering up all the spreadsheets, or other data sources, from each business and jurisdiction.
-It is not unusual for organizations even with surprisingly large operations to still manage legal entities from a spreadsheet.
+It is usual for organizations even with surprisingly large operations to manage legal entities from a spreadsheet.

-Even if there is a system in place, it is often deployed only for some legal entities and does not provide the full picture of the corporate family.
+Even if there is a system in place, it is deployed for some legal entities and does not provide the full picture of the corporate family.

 Once you have all the data sources or spreadsheets, it is important to identify the types of data in each set.
 The data itself is not important at this phase.
 Sample data illustrates the data types.